yokolet/dazzling-leaves/explanations.md

         of length one
     3. (base case 2) checks the length two substrings and sets True if two letters are the same
     4. starting from length 3 substrings, checks whether it is palindrome or not based on previous substring length results.
     5. goes over all lengths up to n

-- A reason behind the solution
+- Reasons behind the solution

     If comparison is done without the table, the solution will be O(n^3).
     Introduing the table will cut down the performance to O(n^2) while space